 Nimbin has a host of great restaurants, bars and eateries you can dine at.
 Most of the ingredients are sourced and grown locally, using organic or bio-dynamic methods of farming.
 You’re going to love eating out in Nimbin.

-Here are my favorite Nimbin food shops, along with a few dish recommendations:
+Here are my favourite Nimbin food shops, along with a few dish recommendations:

 |Nimbin Pizza & Trattoria